 In addition to these, the museum hosts traveling exhibitions – some international blockbusters, others more modest and yet enlightening.
 Informative docent tours enrich the visitor’s experience and are included with admission.
 Millennials and millennials-at-heart love the DAM’s Untitled Final Fridays, a series of monthly late-night workshops, performances and tours, each with a creative twist.

 Since children learn by doing, they can try Create-n-Takes and explore animal-themed artmaking activities in the DAM’s newest family space, A Walk in the Woods.
-Don’t forget to visit the 3-D Studio, with hands-on activities available whenever the museum is open and weekend demonstrations by local artists and creatives.

 As of November 2017, while the North Building is closed for renovations, the Hamilton Building will be open seven days a week.